 Create a Totara dashboard

-- Select Site administration > Advanced features > Enable Totara Dashboard > Show.
+- Select Site Administration > Advanced features find the Enable Totara Dashboard setting and change it to Show.

-- Select Site Administration > Appearance > Dashboards.
+- Select Site Administration > Navigation > Dashboards.

 Click Create dashboard.

 Name: Description of dashboard so assigned users know the audience the dashboard is aimed at.

 Locked: Assigned users will not be able to customise their dashboard when locked, unlocking shows customisation made to user's dashboard and allows further customising.